turbo399/meshy-dashboard/README.md

 Meshy Dashboard is aimed at low-power gateways and headless systems — it runs directly on the node or gateway and is viewable from any device on the LAN.

 It’s designed for ARM, older hardware, and solar/battery setups.
+“Docker is optional — Meshy Dashboard is designed to run comfortably without it.”
 ## Screenshots

 **Node table**